davenatx/hc_image_ops/README.md

 5. For each image that is overlayed, update the IS_OVERLAYED field in the database to true.

-After these images have been overlayed, I need to "export" them to another directory so they can be quality controlled and indexed.
-Because our indexer cannot index single pages of a document, I need to ensure I design this process to "export" all of the pages of a document regardless if all the pages were overlayed.

 6. Query records where IS_OVERALYED = true

 7. Map over this list.
 Split the fileName on the "." to obtain the document number this image or page represents.